Ralph-nig/MidtermLab1/README.md

 # MidtermLab1
-This is my midterm lab project for Elective 03.
+This is my midterm lab activity 1 for Elective 03.